department-of-veterans-affairs/health-apis-deployer/README.md

 - Enable blue/green style deployment
 - Enforce best practices for portable smoke and regression testing
 - Enable known safe rollback behaviors when deployments fail

+### Products
+The deployer becomes aware of applications via the _products_ folder.
+Each product contains a product.conf and product.yaml file.The .conf contains important product-specific information necessary for the deployer to install an application, as well as optional configurations for customizing a product deployment.
+The .yaml contains kubernetes ingress rules for the given application.
+See the _exemplar.conf_ and _exemplar.yaml_ for an example product.

+- Application's deployment unit artifact and current version
+- Kubernetes Namespace assigned for the application
+- Application's deployment unit decryption key
+- Application Health Check path
+- Load balancer rules with priority
+- Kubernetes Ingress definitions
+- *Automatic Deployment configuration

+*Most products can be deployed to all known AWS Availability Zones in an environemt.
+However, if a product needs to restict deployments to a single AZ per environment (no redundency), overides are available here.

 ### Deployment Unit